Tetrakis(dimethylamino)ethylene: Structure

 Crystallographic analysis show that TDAE is a highly distorted alkene, the dihedral angle for the two N2C ends is 28°.
 The C=C distance is alkene-like, 135 pm.
 The nearly isostructural tetraisopropylethylene also has a C=C distance of 135 pm, but its C6 core is planar.
 In contrast, [TDAE]^{2+} is an alkane with multi-C-N bonds.

 Structure of TDAE and its dication (distances in picometers).

 Synthesis

-It is available by pyrolysis of tris(dimethylamino)methane by pyrolysis or from chlorotrifluoroethene and dimethylamine.
+It is available by pyrolysis of tris(dimethylamino)methane or from chlorotrifluoroethene and dimethylamine.